frap129/OpenQ1/docs/Installation.md

 	7. If that command gives an error, you need to repeat step 3 (holding the boot button and hitting reset)
 	8. `sudo cp out/katapult.uf2 /mnt`
 	9. `sudo umount /mnt`
 	10. Don't worry if the `umount` command gives an error.
-The toolhead will automatically unmount on its own after a while, so it may have already unmounted but the time you run it.
+The toolhead will automatically unmount on its own after a while, so it may have already unmounted by the time you run it.
 5. On the same SSH session, we'll install klipper.
 	1. `cd ../klipper`
 	2. `cp ~/openq1/mcu_configs/.config.toolhead .config`